etactica/owrt_pub_feeds/README.md

 Public feeds for OpenWRT.

 Eventually these all desire to move upstream, but they start here
-* All packages work on Attitude Adjustment (trunk)
+* All packages work on Attitude Adjustment
 * All packages except pagekitec (libev) work with backfire 10.03
+* Barrier Breaker (trunk) has not been extensively tested yet, if you find problems please let us know.

 Note: This is only a feed, ie, recipes for building.
 This does not include binaries for any architecture, for any release.